Construction Essentials for a New Home Build

 Other ‘polluting’ issues that need to be managed are the traffic to and from the construction sites.
 Even for home builds, heavy construction equipment and vehicles are required and, if not managed properly, can cause damage both to the site itself, as well as to the surrounding road network and footpaths.

 It’s important to remember when hiring a contractor for a home build that both parties are required by law to ensure that all reasonably practical steps are taken to prevent harm to the personnel on-site.
-This means that hazards must be identified and removed, isolated, or minimized to the best extent possible.
+This means that hazards must be identified, removed, isolated, or minimized to the best extent possible.

 Health and Safety Site Plan